mongodb/genny/README.md

 4. Finish: This represents an absorbing state in the graph.
 The workload is finished when the Finish node executes.
 There is always an implicit Finish state included in the workload.
+5. doAll/join: These give fork/join semantics.
+The doAll executes all of it's children nodes, and parent and child nodes continue until a join node.
+The parent waits for all children to complete at the join node.

 ### Currently supported Documents